UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 <center/>

-Notes: Once you have finished your modifications in the branch you are working, it is time to merge your changes to the main branch!
+Notes: Once you have finished your modifications in the branch you are working, it is time to merge your changes to the `main` branch!

+This means that the changes you was working on isolation in a particular branch now are combined with the content of the `main` branch (or the branch you decide to merge your changes with)

 ---